emironyuk/ClickHouse/docs/en/query_language/functions/array_functions.md

 **Parameters**

 - `arrN` — [Array](../../data_types/array.md).
 The function can take any number of arrays.
-All the input arrays must be of equal length.
+All the input arrays must be of equal size.

 **Returned value**